learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

 Similarly, now transform the descriptive product labels to integers labels.
 After transforming them to integer labels, retransform them into a matrix of binary flags, one for each of the various product labels.

-  (Note: this is similar to our previous work with dummy variables: each of the various product categories will be its own column, and each observation will be a row.
-Each of these observation rows will have a 1 in the column associated with it's label, and all other entries for the row will be zero.)
+> **Note**: This is similar to your previous work with dummy variables.
+Each of the various product categories will be its own column, and each observation will be a row.
+In turn, each of these observation rows will have a 1 in the column associated with it's label, and all other entries for the row will be zero.

 ```python